stjohnfinn/Terrarium/README.md

 runs the "step" function for each frame and then calculates the fitness at the end, performs reproduction, and then starts a new generation.

+---

+Also, try to make it as compliant as possible with MVC.

 ## Limitations

 This assumes reproduction happens at the same time for every organism.
 This is something that doesn't